bitofbinary/bitofbinary/content/2023-01-02-year-ahead.md

 Let's start with a confession.
 I have sinned and my sin is gluttony.
 Ever since I started cooking myself, I have became more of a foodie than I was.
 This has started to show around the belly.
 My plan is to consume only 1 full meal a day which includes carbs.
 Other two will be broken up into smaller meals of mostly healthy food such as fruits, yoghurt, nuts etc.

-Excersice is another area which needs to be worked on 2023.
+Exercise is another area which needs to be worked on 2023.
 I somehow could never make it a part of my day and I plan to change this.
 Maybe I could apply lessons I learned form Atomic Habits.

 ## Travel